EEC-Developers/framework/Hash/readme.md

 # Hash table classes
-Since there is a longstanding bug in the AmigaE module format that makes it choke on multiple return codes this makes an enhanced solution for the Class/hash module.
+Since there is a longstanding bug in the AmigaE module format that makes it choke on multiple return codes, this makes an enhanced solution for the Class/hash module.

 ## Hash/hashBase
 This is the abstract base class that all other hash implementations use.